 Seeing Too Much Detail

-featuring Skip Whitcomb
+from Skip Whitcomb

 We all see too much detail by default.
 Skip has been painting for 50 years and still sees too much detail.
 He constantly has to remind himself to remove, keep it simple, and stay with the simple shapes.
 Skip tries to tell himself to do the big, prominent things first and the little things will take care of themselves.
 You will find the little details are often not necessary (to always focus on).
 We need to learn to see the silhouette shapes of our subject rather than calling, say, a stand of trees a stand of trees.
 Think of it as one continuous shape with a defined edge to it.
 Some edges will be hard, and some will be soft, but it is one shape.